blbadger/blbadger.github.io/neural-networks3.md

 {% include youtube.html id='KgCuK6v_MgI' %}

 so clearly for this control function, the model arrives at near-perfect accuracy fairly quickly.
+It is important here to note that this is a much more difficult problem for the model than at first it may seem because of the encoding method: rather than simply assign an appropriate weight to an input neuron encoding $d$ instead the model must learn to decode the encoding function, and then apply the appropriate weight to the decoded value.
+In effect, we are enforcing a distributed representation of the input because the encoding method itself is distributed (here $4*15=60$ tensor values rather than $1$).

-We can also experiment with the network learning a more complicated rule, this time the non-linear mapping
+We can also experiment with the network learning a more complicated rule, this time the non-linear (with respect to the input) mapping

 $$
 y = (c/100) * b